Dongfang Electric

 Dongfang Electric Corporation (东方电气集团) is a Chinese state-owned manufacturer of power generators and the contracts of power station projects.
 According to Platts, in 2009-10 the company was the second largest manufacturer of steam turbines by worldwide market share, tying with Harbin Electric and slightly behind Shanghai Electric.
+The company currently operates the world's most powerful wind turbine by installed capacity, at 18 MW.